Search

 The Germans

-There’s no game without the German squadron, and like the other’s they’ve had an artwork upgrade and some revisions to their game ratings.
+There’s no game without the German squadron, and like the others they’ve had a major artwork upgrade and some revisions to their game ratings.
 But we’ve also added more Germans, because that allows more game options, and that means more ways to play your game and have more fun while you’re doing it.

 They have the armored cruiser Blücher, which out-classes any of the British armored cruisers hunting for Spee and could have been sent out to the China Station (though she had a vital peacetime role at home as gunnery training ship and testbed for new range-finding gear).
 The battle cruiser Moltke, which scouting forces commander Franz Hipper suggested sending into the Atlantic to disrupt British deployments and provide a distraction to aid Spee.
 Her sister ship Goeben and consort Breslau; rampaging through the Mediterranean, the British also had to account for the possibility of their exiting into the Atlantic (and so the Allied player must do so as well).